 The common commercial policy falls within the exclusive competence of the European Union.
 The European Commission plays a key role in trade negotiations, under the supervision of the Member States and the European Parliament.
-In accordance with the Treaty of Lisbon, the Commission conducts tariff and trade negotiations with third-party states or with international organisations, in particular the World Trade Organisation (WTO).
+In accordance with the Treaty on European Union, the Commission conducts tariff and trade negotiations with third-party states or with international organisations, in particular the World Trade Organisation (WTO).
 It acts by consulting the EU Member States within a special committee called the Trade Policy Committee (TPC).
 When agreements with third-party states have to be negotiated, the Commission receives a mandate from the Council to open negotiations and conduct them under certain conditions.
 These negotiations are conducted by the Commission in consultation with the Trade Policy Committee and on the basis of directives that may be issued by the Council.

 At Belgian level, the Directorate General for Coordination and European Affairs (DGE) is responsible for the preparation, definition, coordination, representation, defence and monitoring of Belgium's European policy.
 Through the weekly consultation and coordination of the competent federal and federated bodies, the DGE prepares Belgium’s decision-making process in order to allow our country to speak with a single voice in the Council of the EU and promote its interests.
 In addition, the DGE assists the Minister in answering parliamentary questions and clarifying Belgian positions after coordination.
 It is also important to note the contribution of the DGE within meetings of experts, in distributing information to diplomatic posts, in maintaining bilateral contacts with the European Commission and in building coalitions of interest with other European delegations.